Vizzuality/devismos/README.md

 - Create a new branch, off of `master`
 - Add your new content, testing locally as outlined above
-- Create a Pull Request to merge with `master`, add a reviewer (including at least one Dev)
+- Create a Pull Request to merge with `master`, add a reviewer (including at least one Dev) as well as a label corresponding to the FA it concerns e.g. `Sci` or `FE` etc
 - Whilst actively working on the PR, use the label `WIP` (_Work in progress_)
 - Once finished, remove the `WIP` label and add `ready to review`
-- Once approved, merge to `master` and deleve the old branch
+- Once approved, merge to `master` and delete the old branch